Marin-Sonoma Coordinated Transit Service Plan (MASCOTS)

 What public transportation options are there to get to Sonoma County after the last SMART northbound train departs?

-There are no public transportation options.
-Passengers would need to use a ride-share service or a private taxi service.
+- After June 30, 2026, there will be no public transportation options.
+Passengers will need to use a ride-share or taxi service.

 Can I pay for SMART routes with cash?